Sultan Sooud Al-Qassemi

-Sultan Sooud Al-Qassemi (سلطان سعود القاسمي) is an Emirati educator, art collector, scholar, and columnist.
-As an Al-Qassemi, he is a member of the ruling family of Sharjah.
+Sheikh Sultan Sooud Al-Qassemi (سلطان سعود القاسمي) is an Emirati educator, art collector, scholar, and columnist.
+Sultan is a member of the ruling Al Qasimi family of Sharjah.

 Al-Qassemi is an influential commentator on Arab affairs, and is known for his use of social media—Twitter in particular.
 He has been described by numerous media outlets as a prominent voice during the events of the Arab Spring.

 In 2010, he founded the Barjeel Art Foundation, an organization dedicated to art of North Africa and West Asia based in Sharjah.
 Al-Qassemi is increasingly regarded as an authority on modern and contemporary art in the region.

 In February 2014 Al-Qassemi joined the Global Commission on Internet Governance and in the summer of 2014 became an MIT Media Lab Director's Fellow.
 He has completed a number of academic fellowships and residencies, including at Yale as a World Fellow, at the Kennedy School's Belfer Center at Harvard University, and others.
 He has also offered courses on the Politics of Modern Middle Eastern Art as a visiting scholar at universities including NYU, Boston College, Brandeis University, Sciences Po, and Columbia University.

 The Gottlieb Duttweiler Institut's Global Influence list of Arabic thought leaders ranked Al-Qassemi number 19 in 2018.
 Al-Qassemi is also the Chairman of Barjeel Geojit Securities, a joint-venture that was formed with Geojit Financial Services of India.